jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 where $ \hat{\Omega} \subset \Omega $ is an user provided discretization of $ \Omega $ (e.g. an user defined grid), $ \hat{g} $ is a piecewise quadratic and cubic approximation of the original $ g $ and $ c \in K $, with $ \Omega $, $ g $ and $ K $ defined as in $ \eqref{def-sip} $.

-By applying this reformulations, the original problem with infinitely constraints is translated into a problem that has finite and piecewise polinomial constraints.
+By applying this reformulations, the original problem with infinitely constraints is translated into a problem that has finite and piecewise polynomial constraints.
 Once the maximization is computed, the result is passed to a constrained non-linear solver that will perform the minimization stage.

 ### 4.2 Second stage: minimization
-The minimization stage is perfomed in a constrained non-linear solver that executes an SQP optimization algorithm, whose details were discussed in previous sections.
+The minimization stage is performed in a constrained non-linear solver that executes an SQP optimization algorithm, whose details were discussed in previous sections.
 This minimization problem is composed of the initial $ \eqref{def-sip} $ objective function $ f $  and a new constraint set made of the results computed in the maximization stage.

 ### 4.3 Software implementation summary
 This two stages are condensed into the following algorithm [[1]](#ref1) that composes the actual implementation of the software tool.

 **Algorithm 3.3.1** _MATLAB's fseminf implementation overview_

-1. Peform a target function piecewise approximation, then maximize the biggest difference against the approximator function.
+1. Perform a target function piecewise approximation, then maximize the biggest difference against the approximation function.
 Accumulate all the results.
 2. Solve the minimization problem with SQP.
 3. Check for step size threshold, if not go to step 4.
-4. Update constraints and Langrange multipliers.
+4. Update constraints and Lagrange multipliers.

 5. Numerical Experiments